Rahul-D-George/Deeper/README.md

 ## Goals for Future Versions

-**v0.0.0** - Fully functional and working, binary classification for over or under 18 implemented
+**v0.0.0** - Fully functional and working, binary classification for over or under 18 implemented.
+Modularised successfuly as well.

 **v0.0.1** - Object oriented implementation of ```bin_class```